icon

 In Ontario, drivers can also sue for damages after a car accident.
 Depending on your car insurance, your provider may cover all (or a portion) of your legal fees, which can cost insurance companies millions.
 To cover their costs, insurers need to increase auto insurance rates.

-Another factor that can lead to increased premiums is insurance fraud, which is exceptionally high in Ontario.
-According to the Insurance Bureau of Canada, fraud costs each Ontario driver an estimated $236 a year.
+Car theft and insurance fraud are twin pressures that lead to increased premiums, and both are exceptionally high in Ontario.
+According to the Insurance Bureau of Canada, fraud costs each Ontario driver an estimated $236 a year and theft adds an extra $130.

 • Car insurance fraud is also on the rise.